Irregular triads in 3-uniform hypergraphs: A generalized strong stable regularity lemma

 The set $X$ is called \emph{$\e$-good} if it is $\e$-good with respect to every $v\in V$.
 In other words, $X$ is $\e$-good if every vertex is connected to all but at most $\e|X|$ many elements of $X$, or is non-connected to all but at most $\e|X|$ many elements of $X$.
 In \cite{Malliaris.2014}, Malliaris and Shelah showed that in a stable graph, any large set of vertices can by partitioned into $\e$-good subsets, all of which have about the same size.

-\begin{theorem}[Theorem 5.18 in \cite{Malliaris.2014}] For all $k\geq 1$ and $\e>0$, there exists $K=K(\e,k)$ and $N=N(k,\e)$ such that the following holds.
-Suppose $G=(V,E)$ is a $k$-stable graph and $W\subseteq V$ has size at least $N$.
+\begin{theorem}[Theorem 5.18 in \cite{Malliaris.2014}] For all $k\geq 1$ and $\e>0$, there exist $K=K(\e,k)$ and $M=M(k,\e)$ such that the following holds.
+Suppose that $G=(V,E)$ is a $k$-stable graph and $W\subseteq V$ has size at least $M$.
 Then there is an equipartition of $W$ into at most $K$ subsets, all of which are $\e$-good. \end{theorem}

-Our strategy we will be to prove a strong version of Theorem \ref{thm:MSgood}, and then combine it with the following symmetry lemma to obtain a strong regularity lemma.
+In fact, in \cite{Malliaris.2014} a stronger version of Theorem \ref{thm:MSgood} is proved, in which the notion of goodness is upgraded to ``excellence".
+This result is iterated to create a partition into excellent sets, which is then turned into an equipartition of excellent sets using a random sampling argument.
+Finally, a symmetry lemma is invoked, which says that any pair of excellent sets has density near $0$ or $1$, and thus regularity for all pairs is achieved.
+This is the stable regularity lemma of Malliaris and Shelah, which inspired the set of questions investigated in this paper.

+Here, on the other hand, we will iterate Theorem \ref{thm:MSgood} to create a partition into good sets.
+We will then argue that all pairs of this partition are regular using a version of the symmetry lemma for good sets (Lemma \ref{lem:twosticks} below).
+We will make no effort to obtain an equipartition, although this could be done using \cite[Claim 5.13(1)]{Malliaris.2014}.

+The symmetry lemma for excellent sets used in \cite{Malliaris.2014} follows essentially from the definition of excellence, while the symmetry lemma we use for good sets requires a proof.
+However, the combinatorics behind Lemma \ref{lem:twosticks} does already appear in \cite{Malliaris.2014}, in particular inside the proof of Claim 5.4 there.